Toadstool-Stipe/SassCast/OOCSSvOOSCSS/showNotes.md

 Extending classes in the CSS has long been the defacto way for writing tight CSS.
 While OOCSS does not directly advocate for this technique, I say that OO'S'CSS does.

+Draw your own conclusions, make your own decisions.
+But from my experience in writing CSS for the past 12 years, Sass is hands down the best way to write scaleable and manageable CSS libraries.